ina-foss/inaFaceAnalyzer/README.md

 It provides a modular processing pipeline allowing to predict age and gender from faces.
 Results can be exported to tables, augmented video streams, or rich ASS subtitles.
 `inaFaceAnalyzer` is designed with speed in mind to perform large-scale media monitoring campaigns.
-The trained age and gender classification model provided is based on a `ResNet50` architecture and evaluated on 4 face databases.
+The trained age and gender classification model provided is based on a `ResNet50` architecture.
 Evaluation results are highly competitive with respect to the current state-of-the-art, and appear to reduce gender, age and racial biases.

 Should you need further details regarding this work, please refer to the following [paper](https://github.com/ina-foss/inaFaceAnalyzer/blob/master/paper.md):